Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Proposed Family of Latent Variable Models

-At the same time, and importantly for the purposes of this paper, the specific properties of the maximum function will enable derivations of a generally applicable update procedure for any noise models of the exponential family.
+Importantly for the purposes of this study, the specific properties of maximization will enable us to derive a generic parameter optimization procedure for the family of data models \eqref{modelEq1}-\eqref{modelEq3}.

-Equation (\ref{maxBasic}) would cover members of the exponential family such as Gaussian, Gamma etc (as $T_1(y) = y$ holds for these distributions).
-However, to be applicable to the whole exponential family, the definition of the maximum superposition has to be generalized.
-The challenge is that, in general, the sufficient statistics $\vec{T}(y)$ may not have an element that is proportional to $y$ (the Beta-distribution is one example where $T_1(y) = \log(y)$ and $T_2(y) = \log(1-y)$).
+Equation (\ref{maxBasic}) would cover members of the exponential family such as Gaussian and Gamma (as $T_1(y) = y$ holds for these distributions).
+However, to be applicable to the whole exponential family, the definition of the maximum superposition has to be further generalized.
+The challenge is that, in general, the sufficient statistics $\vec{T}(y)$ may not have an element that is proportional to $y$, and also a definition for the function $\bar{V}_d(\vec{s}, \Theta)$ is required.
+As an example which makes a generalization necessary consider the Beta distribution where $T_1(y) = \log(y)$ and $T_2(y) = \log(1-y)$.
 As a consequence, the definition of the maximum superposition has to involve both functions $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$.
-Nevertheless, it will be possible to define $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ such that the mean of the observables is determined by a maximum superposition.
-For this purpose consider a matrix $M(\Theta)\in\mathbb{R}^{D \times H}$ which can potentially be a non-trivial function of the parameters $\Theta$.
-Given a latent vector $\vec{s}$, we now demand that the mean $\mu_d$ of an observable $d$ is given by:
+Nevertheless, it is possible to define $\bar{W}_d(\vec{s},\Theta)$ and $\bar{V}_d(\vec{s},\Theta)$ such that the mean of the observables is determined by a maximum superposition.
+For this purpose, consider a weight matrix $M(\Theta)$ with $D \times H$ entries which can potentially be a non-trivial function of the parameters~$\Theta$.
+Given a latent vector $\vec{s}$, we now require the mean $\mu_d$ of an observable $d$ to be given by: